Using Essential Oils to Help Manage Symptoms of ADHD

 Essential oils should be used as part of your ADHD treatment plan that also includes proper nutrition, behavioral management, exercise, and even medication – if medication is right for you.

 It is important to speak to your doctor before using essential oils, especially if you are considering them for your child.
-Some oils shouldn’t be used on young children, and while with most oils there would be no interaction between them and medication, it’s always a good idea to tell your doctor of anything you are using.
+Some oils should not be used on young children, and while with most oils there would be no interaction between them and medication, it is always a good idea to tell your doctor of anything you are using.